SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/icon/index.md

 ## Installation

-To use our official icon library, install it into your project first if not already done:
+To use our official icon library, install it into your project first:

 :npm-install-code-tabs{packages="@sit-onyx/icons"}